13 benefits of wearing sunglasses

 #5 Improve clarity with the right tint colour

 Sun lenses don’t just come in grey.
-In fact, there’s a whole spectrum of colours to choose from that provide different benefits such as glare reduction, colour perception and visual clarity.
+They are available in a whole spectrum of colours for multiple use cases such as glare reduction, colour perception and visual clarity.

 Sunset view of man touching his head in pain